nlhkabu/nlhkabu.github.io/README.md

 A few rules to keep things consistent:

-All titles should be in [Title Case](http://www.grammar-monster.com/lessons/capital_letters_title_case.htm).
+1. All titles should be in [Title Case](http://www.grammar-monster.com/lessons/capital_letters_title_case.htm).
 If you are not sure, use [this website](http://titlecapitalization.com/) selecting 'Chicago Manual of Style'.

-Always use an &amp; instead of 'and' in titles.
+2. Always use an ampersand (`&`) instead of 'and' in titles

-Unless a list item contains a full sentence, do not add a full stop at the end, i.e:
+3. Unless a list item contains a full sentence, do not add a full stop at the end, i.e.:

 ```
-# Acceptable use of full stop
+# OK
 - Posting data directly to the view.
-This allows us to check for specific errors using `assertFormsetError`.
+This allows us to check for errors using `assertFormsetError`.

-# Not acceptable use of a full stop
+# Bad
- - My list item
+- My list item.
  ```

 ## Adding New Projects